Move.ai enables AI motion capture without the hassle for video game production

 Tech origins

-The tech was developed by Tino Millar, founder and chief technology officer of Move.ai.
+The tech was developed by Tino Millar, the founder and chief technology officer of Move.ai.
 He worked on the tech while at Imperial College in London and earned a number of patents for it.
 He had a few months of work left on his doctorate, but he decided to quit to work on the company.
 He thought it would be fun to use a camera to track his movements for exercise tracking.

 “We’re not talking about Tetris and Space Invaders anymore,” Millar said.
 “Games require total immersion of characters from all different directions and angles.
 This presents lots of challenges.
 If you are playing Assassin’s Creed or God of War, for example, you need many animations of the character from so many different angles.”